joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

           {'rabbit@rabbitmq-node-1',[]}]}]
 ```

+You can find more information about clustering [here](https://www.rabbitmq.com/clustering.html)

 ## Monitoring our cluster
 We can access the HAProxy statistics report at `http://localhost:1936/haproxy?stats` using the credential defined (`haproxy:haproxy`) at the configuration file(`haproxy.cfg`).
 <div class="all-img">